-Georgia’s capital Tbilisi is ideal those who like to explore on foot – its must-see attractions are largely grouped together, featuring some fascinating architecture that perfectly brings together modern and old styles.
+Tbilisi, the capital of Georgia, is ideal for those who like to explore on foot – the must-see attractions are largely grouped together, featuring some impressive architecture that perfectly brings together modern and old styles.
 If you enjoy a good wander, take a look at our perfect walking tour of the city.

 Start the tour from Rustaveli Avenue

 Rustaveli Avenue is the central street of the city, featuring many important buildings along the way.
 Start from Rustaveli Metro station and admire the statue of Shota Rustaveli, a medieval poet who wrote The Knight in the Panther’s Skin.
 Continue down towards Freedom Square – along the way, look for Tbilisi State Opera and Ballet Theater, Rustaveli Theater, the Parliament building, National Gallery and several museums.

 Freedom Square has always been the epicentre of the city, but has undergone many restorations and name changes.
 It was called Erivan Square when Georgia was under the rule of the Russian Empire and later, after the Soviet takeover, it was renamed Lenin Square.
 Today, its central piece is the Freedom Monument dedicated to the independence of the Georgian nation.
 Made out of granite and gold, the monument is 35m (115ft) high with a 5.6m (18ft) high statue of St George, the patron of the nation.

 Visit the mansion of a brandy producer